Nmonchart

 PSWITCH - Process Switches as the kernel runs different programs

-SYSCALL - Systems calls of processes requesting Kernel operations
+SYSCALL - System calls of processes requesting Kernel operations

 - Total and read, write calls